CRP-SPEC-001: Core Protocol Specification¶

 1.1 Background¶

 Large language model systems deployed in production lack a standardised mechanism for communicating the quality, safety, and compliance state of their outputs to consuming applications, intermediary services, and governance platforms.
-Each system operator builds bespoke instrumentation to capture hallucination risk, session state, and audit trails — leading to fragmented, non-interoperable approaches.

 The Context Relay Protocol addresses this gap by defining: